thomseddon/traefik-forward-auth/README.md

 Overlay is the default operation mode, in this mode the authorisation endpoint is overlayed onto any domain.
 By default the `/_oauth` path is used, this can be customised using the `-url-path` option.

 If a request comes in for `www.myapp.com/home` then the user will be redirected to the google login, following this they will be sent back to `www.myapp.com/_oauth`, where their token will be validated (this request will not be forwarded to your application).
-Following successful authoristion, the user will return to their originally requested url of `www.myapp.com/home`.
+Following successful authorization, the user will return to their originally requested url of `www.myapp.com/home`.

 As the hostname in the `redirect_uri` is dynamically generated based on the orignal request, every hostname must be permitted in the Google OAuth console (e.g. `www.myappp.com` would need to be added in the above example)